2 Tutorials

 A handler that emits redirect response with http status being

-, and optionally providesCONTENT
+CODE, and optionally providesCONTENTwithCONTENT-TYPE.

 [function] SEND-TEXT-HANDLER TEXT &KEY (CONTENT-TYPE "text/html; charset=UTF-8") (GZIP

-) ADDITIONAL-HEADERSA handler that returns
+T) ADDITIONAL-HEADERSA handler that returns

-is evaluated when handler is defined, not when handler is invoked.
-For content that can change on individual invocations write to the stream.ADDITIONAL-HEADERS
+TEXTas content ofCONTENT-TYPE.TEXTis evaluated when handler is defined, not when handler is invoked.
+For content that can change on individual invocations write to the stream.ADDITIONAL-HEADERSare sent along with :status and content-type headers.

 [function] SEND-HEADERS STREAM HEADERS &KEY END-STREAM (END-HEADERS

-) &ALLOW-OTHER-KEYSSend
+T) &ALLOW-OTHER-KEYSSend

-to a HTTP2 stream.
+HEADERSto a HTTP2 stream.
 The stream is returned.The END-HEADERS and END-STREAM allow to set the appropriate flags.

 Inside

-and key parameters are to be provided.
+HANDLERmacro, this names a function that has theSTREAMargument implicit and onlyHEADERSand key parameters are to be provided.

 [function] SEND-GOAWAY CODE DEBUG-DATA